 25 S.B.1009 (2017) established Maryland's passthrough policy.
-Instead of the state retaining all of a child support payment made on behalf of an active TCA family, the state now only retains any payment amount greater than \$100 for TCA cases with one child or over \$200 for TCA cases with two or more
+Instead of the state retaining all of a child support payment made on behalf of an active TCA family, the state now only retains any payment amount greater than \$100 for TCA cases with one child or over \$200 for TCA cases with two or more children (FIA, 2019a).
+Details on pass-through receipt for TCA families can be found here.
 26 See previous footnote for details on Maryland's pass-through policy.